smathot/pythontutorials/content/pages/numerical/time-series.md

 print(dm)
 ```

-Right now, the structure of the data is such that there is one row for every county and every year, and per-capita GDP is represented as a single value.
+Right now, the structure of the data is such that there is one row for every country and every year, and per-capita GDP is represented as a single value.
 For example, the first row shows that the per-capita GDP for Albania (`AL`) in the year 2000 was €1700.

 ## Dealing with invalid data